arc53/DocsGPT/CONTRIBUTING.md

 ## 🐞 Issues and Pull requests

-We highly value contributions in the form of discussions or suggestions.
+We value contributions in the form of discussions or suggestions.
 We recommend taking a look at existing issues and our [roadmap](https://github.com/orgs/arc53/projects/2).

 If you're interested in contributing code, here are some important things to know: